 Our Fallston dentist office offers dental implants for patients seeking a long-term permanent restoration to treat missing teeth.
 Dentists use dental implants to restore your smile’s function, health, and beauty.
 Properly placed dental implants will look and feel like your natural teeth and last for many years.

 The dentist typically uses a single dental implant to replace a missing tooth.
 Multiple dental implants can anchor a dental bridge that will replace multiple teeth and support dentures.
 This is so they hold firmly in place and won’t slip or move around when you talk or chew.

 Dental implants are made up of three parts:

-Dental Implants What to Expect
+About Dental Implants

-Whether you are missing one tooth, or all of your teeth, dental implants can provide a natural and durable solution to missing teeth.
+Whether you are missing one tooth or all of your teeth, dental implants can provide a natural and durable solution to missing teeth.
 A dental implant is the closest substitute to a natural tooth.
-When properly placed, the dental implant will fuse to the bone and make itself a natural part of your jaw.
-Implants are a permanent restoration so you can expect to eat, smile, talk and brush normally.
+Patients who replace missing teeth with a dental implant report that the implant functions extremely similar to their natural teeth and does not require dietary restrictions.

-Dr. Elliott will work with a local specialist to determine if you are a candidate for dental implants, depending on your oral health and bone structure.
+We will work with a local specialist to determine if you are a candidate for dental implants, depending on your oral health and bone structure.
 We will refer you to a local oral surgeon or periodontist for the surgical phase of the implant process.

 Benefits of Dental Implants